 Within 15 calendar days after receipt of the appeal, the Department of Rail and Public Transportation or his/her designee will meet with the complainant to discuss the complaint and possible resolutions.
 Within 15 calendar days after the meeting, the Department of Rail and Public Transportation or his/her designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.

-All written complaints received by Terri Carrington or her designee, appeals to the Department of Rail and Public Transportation or his/her designee, and responses from these two offices will be retained by (your agency) for at least three years.
+All written complaints received by ADA Coordinator or designee, appeals to the Department of Rail and Public Transportation or his/her designee, and responses from these two offices will be retained by (your agency) for at least three years.

 Title VI / ADA Complaint Form